DeadmanXXXII/AWS/README.md

 # AWS

-Certainly!
 Here’s a comprehensive list of AWS CLI commands categorized by their functionality.

 # AWS CLI Commands